Advanced-Programming-1401/Second-Assignment/readme.md

 ## Evaluation
 - Your code should compile and run without any errors
 - Your code should correctly retrieve and display the temperature and humidity for a given city
-- Your code should be well-organized, readable, and properly commented
+- Your code should be well-organized, readable, properly commented and follows clean code principles
 - You should use Git for version control and include meaningful commit messages

 ## Bonus